-So, you’ve got a unique business start-up idea, and you want to develop it in the US?
+So, you’ve got a unique business start-up idea and want to develop it in the US?
 Or, you’re finally at a place where you’re ready to expand your business to the biggest economy in the World?
-But how do you go about doing it, exactly?
+But how would you like to do it, exactly?
 What are the legal requirements?
 What sort of documentation would you need?

-Here’s a step-by-step to take you through this process.
+Here’s a step-by-step process to help you through this process.

 1. CHOOSE A LOCATION IN THE US

-Some states, such as Wyoming and Nevada, are considered to be tax-friendly, and thus, easier to establish a business.
-However, keep in mind that your best option is to locate your business in your home state to avail yourself of extra costs if you’re a US citizen.
+Some states, such as Wyoming and Nevada, are considered tax-friendly and, thus, more accessible for establishing a business.
+However, remember that your best option is to locate your business in your home state to cover extra costs if you’re a US citizen.

-All of this is relevant only if you’re going to have a physical office in the US or have in-person meetings in the US.
-If, however, you’re going to conduct business online, then this is not as relevant.
+This is relevant only if you’re going to have a physical office in the US or have in-person meetings in the US.
+However, it is not as relevant if you’re going to conduct business online.

 2. CHOOSE HOW TO INCORPORATE